ccswbs/snowdrop/site/content/docs/5.1/components/buttons.md

 ---
 layout: docs
 title: Buttons
-description: Use Bootstrap's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
+description: Use Snowdrop's custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.
 group: components
 toc: true
 ---

 ## Examples

-Bootstrap includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.
+Snowdrop includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.

 {{< example >}}
 {{< buttons.inline >}}